Faulk TaiChi

 Walking on Pins and Needles

-My book Walking on Pins and Needles: A Memoir of Chronic Resilience in the Face of Multiple Sclerosis, out now!
+My book Walking on Pins and Needles: A Memoir of Chronic Resilience in the Face of Multiple Sclerosis is available in paperback & e-book.

 Buy Your Copy Today!